Rules of the Competition

 - The judges’ decision is final.

-- The winners of the John Gasson Memorial Trophy may not enter that section of the competition the following year but are required to start that competition with the winning jig of the previous year.
+- The winners of the John Gasson Memorial Trophy may not enter the competition in the winning category the following year but arerequired to start that Competition with the winning jig of the previous year.
+You are expected to keep your dancing to that standard.

 The judges will have a wide range of expertise covering the criteria to be assessed.

-The winner will be presented with the ‘John Gasson Memorial Trophy’ which may be held until the following year, when it must be returned to Tracey Rose in time for the next competition.
+The winner of the Solo Jig Competition will be presented with the “John Gasson Memorial Trophy” which may be held until the following year, when it must be returned to Tracey Rose by Saturday 31st August 2021.
+This is sponsored by Trefor Owen, Kerry Fletcher and Chris and Tracey Rose.

-Double Jigs Section.
-This is sponsored by Dave and Fee Lock.
+Double Jig Competition: This is sponsored by Dave and Fee Lock, Dixie Lee and The Seven Champions.

-One (sponsored by Pete Collinson) is for the Best New Entrant.
-The dancer must not have entered the competition before but the musician may have.
+Best New Entrant (sponsored by His Old School Friends) is for the best new dancer who must not have entered the competition before but the musician may have.

-The other is The Audience Appeal Prize.
-This prize is intended to recognise that the ‘best’ jig by technical standard is not necessarily the one with most audience appeal.
-The judging criteria is deliberately flexible: it may be that the winning jig is chosen for its impressiveness or for some particular feature or it may be a very simple dance, but performed with a warmth of spirit or good humour, or with a special audience rapport.
+Audience Appeal Prize (sponsored by the Outside Capering Crew) is intended to recognise that the “best” jig by technical standard is not necessarily the one with the most audience appeal.
+The judging criteria is deliberately flexible, it may be that the winning jig is chosen for its impressiveness or for some particular feature or it may be a very simple dance but performed with a warmth of spirit or good humour, or with a special audience rapport.
 The performance must be technically competent, but not necessarily excellent.
-The prize will not be given for a ‘spoof’ dance, created primarily for an audience of fellow dancers, though it might well be given for a novelty jig in the spirit and tradition of, say, the Bampton Fool’s Jig.
+The prize will not be given for a “spoof” dance, created primarily for an audience of fellow dancers, though it might well be given for a novelty jig in the spirit and tradition of, say, the Bampton Fool’s Jig.

-There is an additional category (sponsored by Janet Dowling) for Best Dancer Aged Over 40 Years of Age.
-The dancer can either be entering the double or solo jig sections and will be entered for all the above categories as appropriate and the additional category.
+Best Dancer Aged Over 40 Years of Age (sponsored by Janet Dowling).
+The dancer can either be entering the double or solo jig sections and will be entered for all the above categories as appropriate and this additional category.

 Although this is a competition, it is hoped that everyone will benefit from the resulting improvement in the general standard of dancing, which is the aim of the competition.